-Outcomes: Adaptive management will be used to refine evaluate and adjust the criteria for initiation and termination of diversions during pulse flow events.
+Outcomes: Adaptive management will be used to refine, evaluate, and adjust the criteria for initiation and termination of diversions during pulse flow events.
 The Authority anticipates use of a measure that detects fish movement in response to a pulse flow event to initiate the pulse protection measure.
 Its goal is to provide the benefit of the pulse to migrating fish while minimizing unnecessary foregone opportunities to divert water to storage.
-These studies will determine whether a fish detection measure is feasible and if not, what other criteria may be employed to optimize the opportunity to divert flows without diminishing the benefit of a pulse in flows for fish.
-For example, absent an executable fish criterion, the Authority will rely on predicted pulse events as described in the project description (Chapter 2) and will use the adaptive management process to refine those criteria.
+These studies will determine whether a fish detection measure is feasible and, if not, what other criteria may be employed to optimize the opportunity to divert flows without diminishing the benefit of a pulse in flows for fish.
+For example, absent an executable fish criterion, the Authority will rely on predicted pulse events as described in Chapter 2, Project Description and Alternatives, and will use the adaptive management process to refine those criteria.

 Content: The technical study will meet agency data collection and reporting requirements and will be designed with input and collaboration from the fish agencies.
-The study will begin with a thorough evaluation of data from the USFWS Red Bluff Diversion Dam juvenile fish monitoring program to determine whether reliable indicators of a fish pulse can be detected and incorporated into an operations scenario consistent with outcomes discussed above.
+The study will begin with a thorough evaluation of data from the USFWS Red Bluff Diversion Dam (RBDD) juvenile fish monitoring program to determine whether reliable indicators of a fish pulse can be detected and incorporated into an operations scenario consistent with outcomes discussed above.
 The technical studies may also include targeted studies using marked fish to better understand the stimuli that initiate fish movement and to develop a better understanding of the benefits of a pulse event.
 Studies will also investigate how much of pulse flow needs to be protected before pumping may resume.
 For example, does the rate of migration (e.g., fish per hour) change over the course of the pulse?
 Is there a magnitude of flow at which the benefit of the pulse begins to diminish?
-And what are the effects on migrating fish if pumping is resumed before a pulse has passed (i.e. evaluate the proposed 7day criterion in the project description (chapter 2)).
-In addition to investigation of fish movement, the study plan will evaluate other criteria initiating and terminating pulse protection measures e.g. the Authorities AMS Team could work with NOAA's California and Nevada River Forecast Center to investigate ways to integrate storm forecasts and fish monitoring to help define operations criteria not entirely dependent on a single source of information..
+And what are the effects on migrating fish if pumping is resumed before a pulse has passed (i.e., evaluate the proposed 7-day criterion in Chapter 2, Project Description and Alternatives).
+In addition to investigation of fish movement, the study plan will evaluate other criteria initiating and terminating pulse protection measures (e.g., the AMS Team could work with the National Oceanic and Atmospheric Administration's California and Nevada River Forecast Center to investigate ways to integrate storm forecasts and fish monitoring to help define operations criteria not entirely dependent on a single source of information).